tstohn/ESGI.documentation/_docs/software-overview.md

 ## ESGI
 Instead of running **demultiplex** and **count** separately, you can execute them together using **ESGI**.
 To do this, you must provide an `initialization-file (.ini)` containing the essential input, including paths to all pattern files, as well as indexing information.
 Including feature names and single-cell annotations is optional.

+Run `esgi --help` for a full list of arguments that can be used in the initialization file.

 *Example of ESGI Initialization-file:*